 Have your say on the proposed change and let's work together to create a safer neighbourhood for everyone.

-We’ve heard community concerns about vehicles travelling at excessive speed through Shirley streets and there have also been a number of minor crashes in the area over the past few years.
+We’ve heard community concerns about vehicles travelling at excessive speed through Scarborough and Taylors Mistake streets.

-To address these concerns we’re proposing to reduce the speed limit from 50 km/h to 40 km/h on selected streets in Shirley.
+To address these concerns we’re proposing to reduce the speed limit from 50 km/h to 40 km/h on selected streets in Scarborough and Taylors Mistake.

 This change will make your neighbourhood safer, no matter whether you walk, cycle or drive.

 This proposed speed reduction is part of the Slow Speeds Neighbourhood programme focused on identifying areas in Christchurch where the community has expressed support for slower speeds.

 Lowering the speed limit is one of the ways we can create safer streets for all users, create a sense of place within a neighbourhood and encourage other modes of active transport.

 We’re proposing to reduce the speed from 50 km/h to 40 km/h on the road network bounded by Scarborough Road and Taylors Mistake Road.